 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Quimby, or a variant listed above:

-Quimby Settlers in the United States in the 17th Century
+Quimby Settlers in United States in the 17th Century

-Quimby Settlers in the United States in the 18th Century
+Quimby Settlers in United States in the 18th Century

-Quimby Settlers in the United States in the 19th Century
+Quimby Settlers in United States in the 19th Century

 The Quimby Family Crest was acquired from the Houseofnames.com archives.
 The Quimby Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 1 December 2014 at 22:01.